 EVX-301 dose-dependently increased 5-HTP plasma exposure with minimal variation between subjects.
 Importantly, adjunctive EVX-301 could achieve clinical target 5-HTP plasma exposure, CAverage ~100 ng/ml, within hours, with no adverse events, and with neuroendocrine biomarker data suggesting robust target engagement, i.e., elevation of brain extracellular serotonin beyond the SSRI effect.
 Adverse events at higher doses were mild or moderate, with minimal safety signals detected.

-These Phase 1 data support EVX-301 as a rescue therapy for acute suicidal ideation crisis.
-A Phase 2a trial of adjunctive EVX-301 in depression patients with inadequate response to first-line antidepressants and ongoing suicidal ideation is expected to commence enrollment in Q3/2023.
+These Phase 1 data support EVX-301 as a putative rescue therapy for acute suicidal ideation crisis.
+A Phase 2a trial of adjunctive EVX-301 in depression patients with inadequate response to first-line antidepressants and ongoing suicidal ideation is expected to commence enrolment in Q3/2024.

 Serotonin synthesis amplification may have broad therapeutic potential.
 For instance, in clinical studies, 5-HTP administration has shown direct evidence of therapeutic efficacy across a spectrum of psychiatric, neurological, endocrinological, and developmental disorders.
 Further, there are rationales for that serotonin synthesis amplification could treat yet other disorders.